Marcille Wallis & Friends

-Tampa, Florida residents, Ann & Cal perform with the demonstration team of the Dunedin Class of the Royal Scottish Country Dance Society as well as the Sarasota Scottish Country Dancers.
+Tampa, Florida residents, Ann & Cal are our Dancers Emeritus, and perform with us whenever the opportunity presents itself.
+They also perform with the demonstration team of the Dunedin Class of the Royal Scottish Country Dance Society as well as the Sarasota Scottish Country Dancers.

 Click HERE for a printable one sheet about Marcille Wallis & Friends.

 book Marcille Wallis & Friends, please contact Celtic Heritage Productions: